Do you know who Daniel Edwards is and why he spent 7 hours being question by the defense?

 The 7 Hour Testimony

 Who is the one man giving a 7 hours of testimony?
 That man is Daniel Edwards from the water department and his job was to explain what the Detroit Free Press calls the ‘complicated process of awarding contracts.”
-The Detroit Free Press reports:
+The Detroit Free Press reported:

 Everybody understands that this is a confusing area,” U.S. District Judge Nancy Edmunds told the jury.
 “If you’re totally lost, or even a little bit lost, just raise your hand.
 “Most of the jurors shot up their hands.
 So did two defense lawyers and Bernard Kilpatrick, the ex-mayor’s father and co defendant.